landonb/dubs-vim/README.rst

           ``exuberant-ctags`` to ``ctags-etags``,
           and possible ``ruby-dev`` to ``ruby-devel``).

 ..
-Dubsacks also works on Windows, but unless you're
+Dubs Vim also works on Windows, but unless you're
 ..          installing in `Cygwin <https://www.cygwin.com/>`__
 ..          you could `grab the MSI installer
 ..
 (FIXME: update installer and add link) <FIXME>`__.